coltonwaynelawson/oracle-je-analysis/README.md

 # Oracle Fusion Journal Entry (JE) Analysis

 ## Executive Summary
 The primary goal of the analysis was to extract journal entries from the Oracle Fusion ERP system and identify unbalanced entries for each customer.
 The data structure extracted from Oracle contained **1,309,144 rows of data**.
 The analysis would need to be performed in **1,376 iterations**, one for each unique customer in Oracle Fusion.
+For the analysis I used SQL, Python, and PowerBI.

 ### Step #1: Write SQL query to pull data into Oracle Fusion's data model editor.
 I began the analysis by writing a SQL query to fetch the appropriate data from the database.
 The query pulls a unique identifier column for each journal entry, and includes client number, client name, journal description, date, and amount for all of the journal entries made in the last year.